Mamena2020/nodemi/README.md

    - Save a file

-   If the model already has a file with the same name, then the file will be replaced with a new file
+   If the model already has a file with the same name, then the file will be replaced with a new file.
+All media stored in storage directory by default.

    ```
       // save user avatar